Uxbern/ElasticPrice/README.md

 Q_new = Q_previous * (1 + epsilon * Delta P%)
 ```

+IT is a tool, that allows the company to forecast effectively the new demand given a simple historical data, it can process multiple SKu's (product id's) and computes all possible elasticities.
+Returns a Graph and the .xslx file with the new demand (in order for the Company to evaluate the cost for example of a Commercial Operation)

 # Elastic Price Variation Calculation API

 An API for calculating price elasticity variations and forecasting demand based on historical price and demand data using logarithmic regression.